Buying solar panels for your home

 Consider the system warranty

 When comparing solar quotes, you must pay careful attention to the different warranties within the quotation.
 What is the process if the system stops functioning as it should?
-The solar company should also provide you with some comfort as to the longevity and sustainability of their own business; if they’re no longer around, your system warranty will become null and void.
+The solar company should also provide you with some comfort as to the longevity and sustainability of their own business; if they’re no longer around, your system warranty may become null and void.

 How solar works in your home